-Barbara Zolli Albert graduated from the Massachusetts College of Art in 1965 with a Bachelor of Science in Art Education and a Minor in Sculpture.
+Barbara Zolli Albert is a former president of NH Art Association .
+She graduated from the Massachusetts College of Art with a BS in Art Education and a Minor in Sculpture.
 She established pottery/sculpture studios in Newton and Watertown MA and began exhibiting her work.
 After 16 years of teaching art in public and private schools (Framingham, Sudbury and Newton), gifted programs (Newton), adult education (Newton) and junior colleges (Mount Ida) in Massachusetts, she moved to northwestern Pennsylvania in 1981 and worked for two museums (as Museum Educator, then Director) for 26 years.

 In 2013, Barbara purchased a home on Dover Point and retired back to New England and the ocean.

 Linda comes from a strong and varied business background with particular expertise in managing large virtual teams.
 Early in her career she was a school teacher, owned two small businesses and was Vice President of Sales for a company in central NH.
 She has spent the last two decades as the Director of Resource Management for a global Accounting, Tax, and Advisory firm.
 Linda has always been passionate about and active in the Arts.
 She personally enjoys oil painting, jewelry making, and landscape design.